CnC Guide to Collecting Hockey Cards

 Artifacts

 For seasoned collectors, Artifacts is a household name.
-This product serves as an excellent mid-range product for puck fans, especially those who love premium memorabilia cards.
+This set serves as an excellent mid-range product for puck fans, especially those who love premium memorabilia cards.
 Artifacts offers a good value for collectors that are looking for quality rookies, dazzling memorabilia and early season autograph cards.

 Collecting Terms